BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-apktool-decompiling.md

 The body is being read into memory!

-When correlating this discovery with the source code from Exoplayer, we could verify that, indeed, our player was expecting that the time it takes reading the reponse body would be the time it took to download the entire video segment.
+When correlating this discovery with the source code from ExoPlayer, we could verify that, indeed, our player was expecting that the time it takes reading the response body would be the time it took to download the entire video segment.
 But since it has been buffered into memory by some SDK, the read was always almost-instantaneous, no matter the speed of the connection.
-Additionally, it messed with the overall performance since requests were no longer properly streamed by their rightful owners.
+Additionally, it messed with the overall performance since requests were no longer properly streamed by their rightful users.

 # Using a decompiled APK as a review tool

 It's no secret to developers in any software ecosystem that library updates can be a source of problems - security vulnerabilities, bugs, incompatibilities, and so on.
 It's hard to vet them properly, especially in compiled form, like libraries distributed in the Java ecosystem.
-It gets even harder when arbitrary Gradle plugins start rewriting our own code!
+Things get even harder when arbitrary Gradle plugins start rewriting our own code!

 The tooling needed to decompile an APK is free, fast, and easy to automate.
 It's a really helpful tool to investigate obscure bugs in places your debugger won't let you place a breakpoint, and it's also really useful to be able to see a human-readable diff between two binaries.

 Generating a diff of the effects of a library upgrade can seem overkill and hard to do in practice, but at least in the case of bug-fix releases with hopefully few changes, it can be very helpful to have an actual report of what changed.
-You review the code your team checks in; why not review the code of others, since it ends up in the exact same artifact?
+It's an accepted practice to review the code your team checks in; why not review the code of others, since it ends up in the exact same artifact?